xiaoxiae/videos/09-bathroom-tiles/SCRIPT.md

 **[t3]:** For example, bubble sort will sort an input of size $n$ in $O(n^2)$ operations, and binary search will find an item in a sorted array in $O(log(n))$ operations.

 **[t4]:** For our programming model, this definition doesn't make sense, since the tiling either exists or it doesn't.
-What we'll do here instead is measure the minimum number of rows needed to accept the input, based again on the size of the input.
+What we'll do here instead is measure the minimum number of rows needed to accept the input, again based on its size.

+**[t5]:** When the input is not accepted, there will be no rows to count since the tiling doesn't exist.
+We'll therefore exclude rejected inputs from the calculation altogether, since there is no good way to measure them.

-**[t5]:** But so far, we've only seen problems requiring exactly one row, so let's look at one that requires a bit more.
+**[t6]:** But so far, we've only seen problems requiring exactly one row, so let's look at one that requires a bit more.

 ---
 EXAMPLE: BALANCED PARENTHESES